hphan9/shinny-ssg/README.md

 # shinny-ssg Version 0.1 - CLI Tool to generate HTML File

 ## Features
-* generate .html fileS from .txt files
+* generate .html files from .txt files
-* accept folder as input path to generate .html files in the destionation folder with the same structure of original folder
+* accept folder as input path to generate .html files in the destionation folder which will the same structure of original folder
 * give user the options to specify destination folder and/or stylesheet url link

 ## How to use